 However, the recent UKSC decision in the PACCAR Truck Appeal (referred to above) is expected to have significant implications for group litigation.
 In particular, the impact will be felt by those pursuing collective proceedings brought in the CAT, as many of these actions are funded by third-party funders, and the decision may impact existing arrangements that are already funding ongoing proceedings.

 ESG-Related Class Actions

-This mounting pressure on businesses to navigate these new and complex ESG-related risks and achieve fair and sustainable practices, coupled with increasingly available opt-out class action mechanisms, provides fertile ground for group litigation.
-Although ESG-related group litigation is still somewhat in its infancy in the UK, it is expected such actions will be pursued in the near future.
+This mounting pressure on businesses to navigate these new and complex ESG-related risks and achieve fair and sustainable practices, coupled with increasingly available opt-out class action mechanisms, provide fertile ground for group litigation.
 As demonstrated by the aforementioned Okpabi, Lungowe and Municipio de Mariana actions, the English High Court has already demonstrated a willingness to entertain mass tort environmental actions brought by foreign litigants.
-Furthermore, a report by the London School of Economics in 2021 revealed that a number of high-profile actions have been pursued in the UK and EU against companies in the food, transport and plastics sectors, with allegations ranging from misleading environmental claims or conveying false impressions of their products (known as “greenwashing”) to an alleged failure to reduce carbon emissions.